technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 6/Lab 6 - Managing a custom connector with a DLP policy_V1.1.docx.md

     ![](./media/image22.png)

-    **Note**: If you get error after executing this step, execute the given command and then Accept **[A] Yes to all**
+    **Note**: If you get an error after executing this step, execute the given command and then Accept **[A] Yes to all**

     +++Set-ExecutionPolicy -ExecutionPolicy Unrestricted+++